-(See also Attachment C for Hawaii Interagency Council on Homelessness (HICH) statewide strategic plan and outcomes.)
+(See also Attachment C for HICH statewide strategic plan and outcomes.)

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
 91.520(g)